-The Institute has taken the necessary steps to implement Academic Bank of Credits (ABC).
+The Institute enabled successful registration of about 2900 students in the Academic Bank of Credits (ABC) portal.

-The institute has enrolled itself for Digilocker and entered the marks of the students for the last three years in the Digilocker.
+The institute has also enrolled itself for Digilocker and entered the marks of the students for the last three years in the Digilocker.
 This facilitates the horizontal and vertical mobility of the students across institutions.
 B.Voc. programmes have the requisite avenues for multi-exit, as per the specifications of National Education Policy 2020.